 YouTube has its share of feature-length films uploaded illegally, and those tend to disappear quickly thanks to YouTube’s algorithms.
 Users who attempt this are pretty silly since YouTube actually offers many movies for free, in addition to ones available for rent or purchase — you just have to be willing to watch ads with them.
 Tap or click here for a list of available films.

 Another way to see what free movies are available is to go to the Movies & Shows channel, available from the YouTube homepage, and click View All next to the Free to watch category.
-These free movies aren’t the most critically acclaimed, but there are a few gems you might enjoy (particularly comedies) and tons of kid-friendly content if you have little ones you want to entertain.
+The films aren’t the most critically acclaimed, but there are a few gems you might enjoy (particularly comedies) and tons of kid-friendly content if you have little ones you want to entertain.

 Streaming has made movie-watching much more fun, even more so when it’s free.
 Fortunately, there are tons of free online movie streaming sites, and all you have to do is sign up for a free account or watch a few ads along the way.

-Enjoy the 10 sites we’ve listed above on your next movie night, and catch some movies you’ll love forever at no cost!
+Enjoy the 13 sites we’ve listed above on your next movie night